jayden-deason/Book-Store/README.md

     * The Seller class is a subclass of User.
 In addition to a username and a password, Seller has a list of Stores that it owns.
 A seller can export the products in their stores to a file, write all of their stores to a file, and printout a dashboard of statistics including the purchase history of their customers.
+    * The testing for this class is done inside of the main method of Seller.java.
+It tests various parts of the required functionality and checks for how the functions deal with edge cases.
 * [Store.java](src/Store.java)
     * The Store class is utilized by both the Seller and the Buyer class.
 Stores have an index in the Store.csv file, a name, the name of the seller that owns the store, total sales the store has done, total revenue the store has